Поживна цінність на 100 г

 Вуглеводи

-A continuous feast of common sense and an aesthetic explosion.
-It is said of the Scandinavian countries that if Stockholm fully meets high expectations, then Copenhagen surpasses them.
+An endless celebration of common sense and an aesthetic explosion.
+Scandinavia, as they say, doesn’t disappoint — while Stockholm meets high expectations, Copenhagen surpasses them.

 Rye bread